 We may sometimes use your personal information in order to comply with a legal obligation or, more rarely, where it is necessary to protect the vital interests of you or another person.

-Secondarily, for successful applicants who have opted in to receiving certain communications from the Trust, our legal basis is also that you have consented to receiving such notifications, which consent may be withdrawn at any time.
+Secondarily, for individuals who have opted in to receiving certain communications from the Trust, our legal basis is also that you have consented to receiving such notifications, which consent may be withdrawn at any time.

 2. Who is in charge of how we manage personal information?

-From grant applicants, we obtain the personal information needed to assess your application (full name, date of birth, address/es, gender, country of origin, details of current and previous educational, personal financial information, and the case for making a grant), as well as supporting information from your academic referee.
+From all grant applicants, we obtain the personal information needed to assess your application (full name, date of birth, address/es, gender, nationality, details of current and previous educational, personal financial information and other sensitive information about your personal circumstances, and the case for making a grant), as well as supporting information from your academic referee.
 We may also gain further information from you or from your referee, as necessary, by email or other correspondence.

-From other stakeholders, we obtain full name, address, e-mail address an any other personal details you have shared with us.
+From other stakeholders, we obtain full name, address, email address an any other personal details you have shared with us.
+‘Other stakeholders’ includes our current and former trustees, business-to-business contacts (including academic referees of those applying for our grants), and any other individuals sharing their personal data with us.

 4. What information do we retain, and for how long?